conflux-fans/Conflux-PoS-test/EN.md

 ## Q&A
 **Q1: If I accidentally delete the `pos_key` file under `pos_config` folder, what should I do?**

 A1: You shold not delele the file `pos_key`.
-If you deleted it, you need to reconnect to http://13.212.200.174/ and withdraw the staking.
+If you deleted it, you need to reconnect and withdraw the staking.
 You need to wait for 9 hours for the CFX to be unlocked and then re-register.
 We suggest you to skip the wait and using a new Chrome account to test.

 **Q2: The program has stuck for more than 20 minutes, what should I do?**